Desert Crack/Trad Camp

 The group will meet in the morning at Newspaper Rock (entrance to Indian Creek) and then head on to the climbing areas.
 After arriving at the climbing area for the day we’re off onto instruction about hand jams, fist jams, finger locks, arm bars, and all the latest techniques that are used to crack climb will be introduced, discussed, and practiced, to help you gain crack climbing competency.

 After a well-deserved and hearty breakfast, we’ll head back to the crag for more work on crack climbing technique.
 Due to the low ratios and small group sizes on this program, the guides have the opportunity to customize the instruction based on your progression from the previous day and help you with your crack climbing technique in the areas where you need the most work.
-At the conclusion of the day, participants on the program will depart the climbing area and either travel back through Moab or Durango on their way home.

 Add additional climbing days on at your discretion!
 We can schedule additional days of Private Guiding in the area if you would like to continue your trip and climb other towers in the area or crag at Indian Creek!